 Responding to the outrage from the bankers, the Obama administration is working to water down or block the bonus legislation.
 As public anger mounted last week, the administration adopted the mode of hypocritical posturing.
 The president insisted on his “outrage” over the bonuses, even though he had earlier campaigned against restrictions on executive pay as part of the bank bailout measures and the stimulus plan passed by Congress.
 Administration officials insisted they would seek to recover the AIG bonuses.

 By last weekend however, the administration was shifting gears.
-Jared Bernstein, economic adviser for Vice President Joe Biden, said on Sunday that the House bill may “go too far.”
-The Wall Street Journal reported on Saturday that the administration was campaigning in the Senate to “soften” the legislation.
+Jared Bernstein, economic adviser for Vice President Joe Biden, said on Sunday that the House bill may “go too far.” reported on Saturday that the administration was campaigning in the Senate to “soften” the legislation.

 In an interview aired on the CBS television program “60 Minutes” Sunday evening, Obam a made clear that he did not support the House bill.